• Re-accreditation 28 November 2017

 Decision ID

-• Re-accreditation 9 March 2017
+• Re-accreditation 28 November 2017

 Renewal of course accreditation

-• Bachelor of Information Systems
+• Bachelor of Business

-• Bachelor of Fashion Business
+• Bachelor of Networking

-TEQSA has determined that the two higher education courses of study submitted by Holmes Institute Pty Ltd for accreditation comply with the Provider Course Accreditation Standards and arrangements for delivery at all Australian sites.
+TEQSA has determined that the four higher education courses of study submitted by Melbourne Institute of Technology (MIT) for renewal of accreditation comply with the Provider Course Accreditation Standards.

 Decision